Why 2FA is a login requirement

 - Mandatory 2FA reflects our commitment to responsible and secure communication.

-Updating your email for 2FA
+Updating your 2FA contact info

-- Go to your Settings > Profile
+- Go to Settings > Profile

-- Under Contact Info click Edit
+- Under Contact Info, click Edit

 - Click Save